(note: This is the welcome and info article and it does not change. Scroll on down for the most recent article addition.)

-Most of my work hours are spent serving at FBC’s South Campus in Tyler.
+Most of my work hours are spent serving at South Spring Baptist Church.
 Check out the amazing ministry there.

 I am also the lead therapist at the Alethia Counseling Center in Tyler, Texas… and I love the team of Counselors we have here, so…

 I want to introduce you to our team of counselors at the offices: